Setoville/systems-guide/README.md

 - Multiple threads; each have their own execution stack and code pointer.
 - Share the same address space
   - Heap space can be seen by all threads
+- Threads live on a process.
+- Thread Control Block
+  - Describes an execution context, PCB describes an environment context.
+  - Pointer to the PCB of the process that the thread lives on.
+  - Also has program counter?

 ## Inter Process Communication
+- Why?
+  - Information sharing
+  - Computation sub-tasks
+- Process may be **independent** or **cooperating**
+  - Independant process may not be affected by other processes
+- 2 models of IPC
+  - Shared memory
+    - Region of memory is shared by cooperating processes
+    - All process read/write data to the shared region
+    - Standard process:
+      - **void* shared_memory = mmap(128);**
+      - **memcpy(shared_memory, message, sizeof(message))**
+  - Message passing (POSIX message queues)
+    - Kernel manages a space of memory, usually as a queue.
+    - **mq_open()** in C
+- **Semaphores**
+  - A signal used to control multiple access to a resource
+  - MUTEX is used for exclusive access to a resource
+  - Semaphore (even binary) should be used for synchronization.
+    - A _turnstile_ allows one person at a time, but cna be locked at any time.

+## Process Table
+- Stores information about all currently running processes.
+- Relates PID to PCB.
+- Each PCB maps file descriptors to file pointers, entries in the **file table**

 # LINUX Users and Permissions and Namespacing
 - Every process gets a User ID